auralia/nationstates-autotelegram/README.md

 		* `region:<region>` : sends telegram to all nations in specified region
 		* `tag:<tag>` : sends telegrams to all nations in regions with the specified tag
 		* `special:(all, members, delegates, new)` : sends telegrams to (all nations, all World Assembly members, all World Assembly delegates, 50 new nations)
-		* `recruitment:new` : enables recruitment mode for new nations, which sends telegrams to new nations as they are created until the program is manually stopped; in the future this mode may support refounded nations through "recruitment:refounded"
+		* `recruitment:new` : enables recruitment mode for new nations, which sends telegrams to new nations as they are created until the program is manually stopped; in the future this mode may support refounded nations through `recruitment:refounded`
 	* Multiple recipients can be specified, separated by commas (e.g. `nation:Auralia, nation:Christian Democrats` sends telegrams to Auralia and Christian Democrats)
 	* Appending a negative sign to any recipient specifically excludes that recipient, even if explicitly included elsewhere (e.g. `region:Catholic, -nation:Auralia` will send telegrams to all nations in Catholic except Auralia).
 	* The following are common usage cases: